It was almost 7 pm and my feet were tired.

 It’s said that the biggest sexual organ in a woman’s body is her mind.
 That’s no old-wives tale.

 One of the things you need to begin to learn on your wedding night is to reign in your thoughts and concentrate on the moment.

 I remember having a thousand and one thoughts buzzing through my mind – the guests, the food, the dancing, the music, the ceremony.

-And the TV running in the back ground; I was distracted to pieces but I did not know what I know now – that sex begins in my mind.
+And the TV running in the background; I was distracted to pieces, but I did not know what I know now – that sex begins in my mind.

-So you want to get a resource and learn something.
+Bottom line, get a resource and learn something.
 Begin to unlearn untruths and learn the truth.

 7. Sex might hurt a little

 The first time I heard that brides bleed on their wedding night, I had images of a blood bath in our wedding bed.
 Not trying to gross you out..but we can be mixed up and loopy about the wedding night!

 The first night might be uncomfortable, but that’s all it is (or should be)